Tetsuya Izuchi: Gleat (2021–present)

 Izuchi made his debut in Gleat at Gleat Ver.
-1 on July 1, 2021, where he teamed up with Daijiro Matsui to defeat Minoru Tanaka and Soma Watanabe in an UWF Rules match.
-Izuchi competes in both professional wrestling and Mixed martial arts bouts, as Gleat promotes both types of sports.
+1 on July 1, 2021, where he teamed with Daijiro Matsui to defeat Minoru Tanaka and Soma Watanabe in an UWF Rules match.
+Izuchi competes in both professional wrestling and mixed martial arts bouts, as Gleat promotes both types of sports.
 At Gleat MMA Ver.0 on December 14, 2022, he fell short to Yuki Kondo via decision in the main event.

-During his time with the promotion, Izuchi chased for various titles promoted by it.
+During his time with the promotion, Izuchi pursued various championships.
 At GLEAT Ver.
 3 ~ 1st Anniversary on July 1, 2022, he unsuccessfully challenged El Lindaman for the G-Rex Championship.
 At Gleat Ver.
-53 on May 21, 2023, he teamed up with "60 Seconds" stablemate Jun Tonsho to unsuccessfully challenge Bulk Orchestra (Check Shimatani and Hayato Tamura) for the G-Infinity Championship.
+53 on May 21, 2023, he teamed with "60 Seconds" stablemate Jun Tonsho to unsuccessfully challenge Bulk Orchestra (Check Shimatani and Hayato Tamura) for the G-Infinity Championship.
 One month later at GLEAT Ver.
-EX Face-Off on July 1, 2023, Izuchi teamed up with stablemates Jun Tonsho and Keiichi Sato in a losing effort against Bulk Orchestra's Check Shimatani, Hayato Tamura, Kazma Sakamoto and Ryuichi Kawakami as a result of a losing unit must disband match, therefore Izuchi's stable of "60 Seconds" officially came to an end.
+EX Face-Off on July 1, 2023, Izuchi teamed with stablemates Jun Tonsho and Keiichi Sato in a losing effort against Bulk Orchestra's Check Shimatani, Hayato Tamura, Kazma Sakamoto, and Ryuichi Kawakami in a losing unit must disband match.
+As a result, Izuchi's stable, "60 Seconds", officially disbanded.
 In May 2024, he joined the villainous stable "Black Generation International".
-At Gleat Ver.12 on July 1, 2024, he teamed up with stablemate Kaito Ishida and defeated Coelacanths (Cima and Kaz Hayashi) to win the G-Infinity Championship.
+At Gleat Ver.12 on July 1, 2024, he teamed with stablemate Kaito Ishida and defeated Coelacanths (Cima and Kaz Hayashi) to win the G-Infinity Championship.
 They dropped the titles to The Rascalz (Zachary Wentz and Trey Miguel) at Gleat Ver.
 Mega in Osaka on October 6, 2024.